• Skip to primary navigation

 If you’ve been injured or developed an occupational illness after working on a film or movie set in Colorado, you’re entitled to compensation while you recover from your injuries.
 Unfortunately, the workers’ comp claim process can be complicated, and employers and their insurers often try to take advantage of workers without legal representation.

-At The Babcock Law Firm, we’ve committed to helping injured Coloradans get the compensation they deserve.
+At Babcock Tucker, we’ve committed to helping injured Coloradans get the compensation they deserve.
 Let our experienced workers’ compensation attorneys handle the negotiations with your employer and their insurance company so you can focus on healing.

 Contact us today for a free consultation of your case.